ehlesp/smallab-k8s-pve-guide/G022 - K3s cluster setup 05 ~ Connecting the VM to the NUT server.md

     $ sudo cp ups.conf ups.conf.bkp
     ~~~

 2. Edit the `ups.conf` file.
-At its end, you should have just the configuration block for your UPS unit you configured previosly in the [**G004** guide](G004%20-%20Host%20configuration%2002%20~%20UPS%20management%20with%20NUT.md#connecting-your-ups-with-your-pve-node-using-nut).
+At its end, you should have just the configuration block for your UPS unit you configured previously in the [**G004** guide](G004%20-%20Host%20configuration%2002%20~%20UPS%20management%20with%20NUT.md#connecting-your-ups-with-your-pve-node-using-nut).

     ~~~properties
     [apc]